I’m so excited about my new Cosy Corner I could burst!

 5) Have you Filled A Bucket Today? by Carol McCloud

-If your kids are asking you for stuff or making demands on you, this is a great way to focus positive behaviour and appreciate life – you might like to have a go at my free Gratitude Challenge too.
+If your kids are asking you for stuff or making demands on you, this is a great way to focus positive behaviour and appreciate life – you might like to listen to this episode of the podcast too.
 Bucket filling and dipping are effective metaphors for understanding the effects of our actions and words on the well being of others and ourselves.
 Are you a bucket dipper or a bucket filler?

 6) What to Do When You Worry Too Much by

 If you’ve read my blog post What are the top 3 worries I see in my coaching room every week? you will know that this is a hot topic in Smiley’s coaching room.
-If you have a worry wart in your house (or maybe you are one), this is a must read.
+If you have a worry wart in your house (or maybe you are one), this is a must-read.
 It will help you and them.
-I also really like GoZen as a fun online interactive anxiety programme for the whole family.
-You might also like to watch my video which tells you how to manage worries at bedtime.

 7) Siblings Without Rivalry by Adele Faber +

 What is it they say?
 You don’t have to attend every argument you are invited to!
-Aint that the truth.
+Ain’t that the truth?
 This one is going to come in handy with all those Summer squabbles that you might find yourself refereeing.
-Afterall, family conflict is part of growing up and unavoidable, you just have to work out how to deal with it.
-Here is a quick and dirty version if you are thinking ‘Oh my God there is no time to read this one but I really really need it now!’
-These are the same guys who wrote ‘How to Talk So Kids Will Listen.’ which is on the shelf in my coaching room.
+Conflict is part of healthy relationship.
+You just have to learn about compromise and how to fight fair.
+Most families and children argue about the same things.
+Listen to me talk about that, and what is really going on beneath the conflict in this episode of Truly Madly Smiley.

 8) Smiley Thought Cards